 As a low-tech alternative, you can test your email with a batch of willing colleagues.
 Send them a version before the official communication goes out.
 If you get reports of wonky fonts, broken links, and pixelated images, it’s better to resolve them now rather than after the email has already been dispatched to 5,000 recipients (*insert cold sweats here*).

 Of course, these suggestions are just starting point for writing and sending good better emails.
-If you want to know how a strong email strategy can help you drive your business forward in 2019, we’d love to chat.
+If you want to know how a strong email strategy can help you drive your business forward in 2019, get in touch with DAC.